robusta-dev/robusta/docs/catalog/sinks/PagerDuty.rst

 Robusta can send playbooks results to the PagerDuty alerts API.

-| To configure PagerDuty, a PagerDuty Integration API Key (string) and a PagerDuty Integration URL (url) is needed.
+| To configure PagerDuty, a PagerDuty Integration API Key (string) is needed.

 Configuring the PagerDuty sink
 ------------------------------------------------